Raw vector

 CVE-2024-20323 is a high-severity Use of Hard-coded Cryptographic Key (CWE-321) vulnerability in Cisco Inode.
 Its CVSS base score is 7.5 (High).

-Operationally, ranked in the top 33.4% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Private Keys (T1552.004); ranked at the 9th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References